vis-kid/octopress_drafts_previewer/source/_posts/2015-10-01-Neat-Variables.markdown

 [codepen example](http://codepen.io/vis-kid/pen/EVWZPG)

 I can’t believe I actually took screenshots of all scales.
 Guess I got curious after all because I planned on only showing you a couple.
-Maybe not a rabbit hole you wanna follow but hey folks like to get clever with these things.
+Maybe not a rabbit hole you wanna follow but hey, folks like to get clever with these things.
 Using the default Golden Ratio is an absolute solid choice for people who just wanna move on.

 + ### gutter